garg-aayush/pytorch-pl-hydra-templates/README.md

 NOTE: remember to set the data folder path (`DATASET_PATH`) and model checkpoint path (`CHECKPOINT_PATH`) in the `train_simple.py`

 ## Pytorch-lightning Hydra implementation
-`pl_hydra/` contains all the code pertaining to pl-hydra implementation.
+`pl_hydra/` contains all the code pertaining to pytorch-lightning hydra implementation.
 This implementation is based on [Ashleve's lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).
 The template allows fast experimentation by making the use of [pytorch-lightning](https://www.pytorchlightning.ai) to organize the code and [hydra](https://hydra.cc/) to compose the configuration files that can be used to define different target, pass arguments, etc. for the run.
 Thus, avoiding the need to maintain multiple configuration files.

 <details>
 <summary><b>pl_hydra folder structure</b></summary>